Redhat2205/FEC/README.md

 ### Ratings & Reviews - Jordan Addleman
 ![Ratings & Reviews](https://i.gyazo.com/82d905cba0e9bfe04b2c446975f976d4.gif)

-* Users are able to checkout the ratings and reviews for the product and add new review with images
+* Users are able to checkout the ratings and reviews for the current product and add a new review with images
-* Sort the user submitted reviews by relevance, age or helpfulness.
+* Sort the user submitted reviews by relevance, age or helpfulness
+* The average user rating is shown for the current product
+* Users can report reviews as inappropriate and any Product reviews marked as *reported* will not be shown
 <br/>